 With the help of a fork, flip the pie over and remove it when golden brown on both sides.

-Watch my video while I shallow fry my Cretan honey pancakes to see the method.
+On the recipe card, watch my video while I shallow fry my Cretan honey pancakes to see the method.

 Eat them while warm.
 Like right out of the skillet…warm.
 I know you cannot resist.
 I always taste the first one.
 It is the cook’s privilege, as I say.
 They’re of course good no matter when you eat them, but a fresh piece hot off the skillet is pure perfection, to say the least.